Actifio/OracleDataRedactionFeature/README.md

 To manually test outside a workflow (where the DB is already mounted) do the following as root user:

-Set the orahome variable, e.g. export orahome=/home/oracle/app/oracle/product/12.2.0/dbhome_1 Set databasesid variable (the SID of the Oracle DB), e.g. export databasesid=demodb Run the sh script using this syntax (change .sh script and .sql script names to suit): ./redact.sh test redact.sql
+Set the username variable, e.g.   export username=oracle Set the orahome variable, e.g. export orahome=/home/oracle/app/oracle/product/12.2.0/dbhome_1 Set databasesid variable (the SID of the Oracle DB), e.g. export databasesid=demodb Run the sh script using this syntax (change .sh script and .sql script names to suit): ./workflow.sh test redact.sql